License Plate Recognition Camera API (LPR/ALPR)

 - Enable HTTP POST webhooks — point the camera or NVR at your server's IP and port

-- Manage the plate database (optional) — add plates to the whitelist or blacklist using the AddVehiclePlate API with date ranges and owner info
+- Manage the plate database (optional) — add plates to the whitelist or blacklist using the AddLicensePlates API with owner info

-- Your server receives XML when a plate is read — the POST includes the plate number, authorization status, plate crop image, and vehicle attributes
+- Your server receives XML when a plate is read — the POST includes the plate number, plate group status, plate crop image, and vehicle attributes

 Each LPR webhook POST contains: